-GOAL will take all reasonable steps and exercise all due diligence to avoid the commission of a corruption offence including Periodic Risk Assessments.
-The GOAL Audit and Risk Committee (ARC) shall regularly (at minimum, once a year) assess risks, including those covered by this policy; assess, update and record existing and potential risks to the organisation's human and material assets.
-GOAL is also working on assessing current controls addressing corruption, with the UK bribery and corruption assessment tool.
+GOAL will take all reasonable steps and exercise all due diligence to avoid the commission of a corruption offence.
+Included within these due diligence processes are Periodic Risk Assessments.
+The GOAL Audit and Risk Committee (ARC) shall regularly convene (at minimum, once a year) to assess risks, including those covered by this policy.
+ARC will assess, update and record existing and potential risks to the organisation's human and material assets and the Board of Directors are provided with an update from the Audit and Risk Committee at quarterly Board meetings.
+GOAL continues to assess the effectiveness of current controls in place to prevent the risk of corruption within the organization.